ballerina-platform/ballerina-lang/docs/bbe-guidelines/bbe-guidelines.md

     `.bal` - The code of the example to be displayed in the [Ballerina By Examples](https://ballerina.io/learn/by-example/).

-    .description - The description of the example displayed at the top of each example in the [Ballerina website](https://ballerina.io/).
+    `.description` - The description of the example displayed at the top of each example in the [Ballerina By Example](https://ballerina.io/learn/by-example/).

     .out - Output of the example displayed at the bottom black colour box in the [Ballerina website](https://ballerina.io/).